The 4 best special occasion restaurants for the Seattle area

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-My question to you is, what the most wonderful restaurant in Seattle or the Eastside?
+My question to you is, what is the most wonderful restaurant in Seattle or the Eastside?
 I sure would like them to leave talking about the beauty and good dining around here.

 S.